 - USGS: How to prepare for an earthquake

 On April 18, 1906, a 7.8 magnitude earthquake hit San Francisco, killing as many as 3,000 people.
 The strongest quake of this century, a 7.1 magnitude temblor, was recorded on July 5, 2019, in the Ridgecrest/Trona area.
 No fatalities were reported.

 Only Alaska records more earthquakes per year than California in the United States.

-There are over 500 active fault in California, according to the California Earthquake Authority, Most residents live within 30 miles of an active fault.
+There are over 500 active faults in California, according to the California Earthquake Authority, Most residents live within 30 miles of an active fault.